sue445/funnel_http/README.md

 https://sue445.github.io/funnel_http/

 ## Performance
-Depending on the case, `funnel_http` runs about 1.2x faster than pure-Ruby `Thread` :dash:
+Depending on the case, `funnel_http` runs about 1.8x faster than pure-Ruby `Ractor` :dash:

 See [benchmark/](benchmark/)